dandye/agentic_soc_agentspace/docs/index.md

 ---
 title: Google Cloud Security MCP Agent Documentation
-description: AI-powered security operations with Google Cloud
+description: Deployment guide for MCP security agents on Google Cloud
 ---

 # Google MCP Security Agent

-An enterprise-grade AI agent for security operations, integrating Google Cloud Security's MCP (Model Context Protocol) tools with Vertex AI Agent Engine and AgentSpace.
+Documentation for deploying MCP security agents to Vertex AI Agent Engine and AgentSpace.

 ## What is this?

-The Google Cloud Security MCP Tool Agent combines:
+This repository documents the steps needed to:
+- Deploy an agent with MCP security tools to Vertex AI Agent Engine
+- Connect the deployed agent to AgentSpace for UI access
+- Configure OAuth authentication for secure API access
+- Integrate with Google Security products (Chronicle, SOAR, SCC)

+## Components

-- **Vertex AI Agent Engine**: Google's platform for deploying AI agents
+- **Vertex AI Agent Engine**: Deployment target for the agent
-- **MCP Security Tools**: Pre-built integrations with Google Security products
+- **MCP Security Tools**: Security product integrations via Model Context Protocol
-- **AgentSpace**: User-friendly interface for interacting with agents
+- **AgentSpace**: UI for interacting with deployed agents
-- **SOAR Integration**: Automated security orchestration and response
+- **SOAR Integration**: Connection to Security Operations SOAR platform

-## Key Features

-- **Quick Deployment**: Get running in under 10 minutes
-- **Enterprise Security**: Integration with Chronicle, Security Command Center, and Threat Intelligence
-- **AI-Powered Analysis**: Leverage Google's latest AI models for security operations
-- **Extensible**: Add custom tools and workflows
-- **AgentSpace UI**: Professional interface for security teams

 ## Documentation